 make your bicycle light.
-Remove side stands, panniers, mud guards, lights, horns, saddle bags etc etc. Anything which you donot need for the race, get rid of it.
+Remove side stands, panniers, mudguards, lights, horns, saddlebags, etc. Anything which you do not need for the race, get rid of it.

-Please do not do all these check/fixes a few hours before the race.
+Please do not do all these checks/fixes a few hours before the race.
 Ensure a few hours of saddle time once you are thru cleaning the bicycle.
-Its painful to figure out your handle bar is loose a few minutes into a race.
+Its painful to figure out your handlebar is loose a few minutes into a race.